r5atom/Saturday-Datascience/README.md

 With the scraped and results I can do some basic **E**xploratory **D**ata **A**nalysis.

-## Step 4: aggregate into one dataset
+## Step 4: aggregate into one dataset [(notebook)](./code/aggregate-all-auctions.ipynb)

-...
+In this step all auction results are merged into one dataset.
+All cars are selected and saved to disk in `.pkl` format.

 ## Step 5: some more EDA